dotnet/AspNetCore.Docs/aspnetcore/tutorials/your-first-mac-aspnet.md

 title: Build an ASP.NET Core app on a Mac or Linux using Visual Studio Code | Microsoft Docs
 author: spboyer
 description: This article will walk you through creating your first web application on a Mac using the dotnet CLI for ASP.NET Core and Visual Studio Code
-keywords: ASP.NET Core, macOS, Yeoman, generator-aspnet, Visual Studio Code, Linux ms.author: riande
+keywords: ASP.NET Core, macOS, Yeoman, generator-aspnet, Visual Studio Code, Linux, VS Code ms.author: riande
 manager: wpickett
 ms.date: 03/09/2017